 - Team leaders are elected and are responsible for collecting team points and ensuring these are calculated weekly and are shared with the school

-- Through drama and PHSE pupils discuss issues around fairness, equality etc
+- Through drama and PSHE pupils discuss issues around fairness, equality, etc

 - At Starks Field we promote the motto “Be the Best You Can Be”.
-The values of this programme, self responsibility, self awareness and resilience, are taught throughout our curriculum and are embedded within the ethos of the school which is central to developing pupils’ spiritual, moral and cultural awareness
+Our values of self-responsibility, tolerance, kindness, honesty, self awareness and resilience are taught throughout our curriculum and are embedded within the ethos of the school, which is central to developing pupils’ spiritual, moral and cultural awareness

 - Pupils have an annual questionnaire where they are able to put forward their views about the school

-- Pupils in year 6 has taken part in inter-school debates.
+- Pupils in Year 6 have taken part in inter-school debates.
 Through these experiences they learn about the key principles around democracy

-- Starks Field code of conduct was co-constructed with staff and pupils
+- The Starks Field Code of Conduct was co-constructed with staff and pupils

 THE RULE OF LAW: